lucian151/BuckshotRouletteCounter/README.md

-# Card Counter for Shotgun Roulette
+# Card Counter for Buckshot Roulette

-This application helps you keep track of live and blank rounds in the game [Shotgun Roulette](https://buckshotroulette.online/steam/).
+This application helps you keep track of live and blank rounds in the game [Buckshot Roulette](https://buckshotroulette.online/steam/).

 ## Features